Best red wine picks for 2025

 Understanding the types of red wine by body

-The term body refers to the wine’s structure and the sense of how dense, voluminous and mouth coating feels on the palate.
-The body is influenced by non volatile components like grapes, sugars, minerals, winemaking technique and other substances that shape the wine’s texture and overall character.
+The term body refers to the wine’s structure and the sense of how dense and voluminous it feels on the palate.
+The structure i.e body of the wine is influenced by several factors like the soil in which the grapes are grown and the winemaking technique used for production (for example the use of yeasts, tanks and aging vessels).

-Light bodied Domaine Drouhin, Jean Foillard Pinot Noir, Gamay, Frappato Delicate, bright acidity, low tannins, red fruits
+Light bodied Domaine Drouhin, Jean Foillard Pinot Noir, Gamay, Frappato Lower alcohol and tannins but higher acidity.
+Aromas of red fruits

-Full bodied Napa Valley, Bruno Giacosa Cabernet Sauvignon, Syrah, Nebbiolo Rich and bold, deep acidity, robust tannins, intense dark fruits and spices
+Full bodied Napa Valley, Bruno Giacosa Cabernet Sauvignon, Syrah, Nebbiolo Rich and bold, deep acidity, robust tannins, intense notes of dark fruits and spices

 Light bodied red wine